salaaraliassad/MultimodelVisualAssistant/README.md

+Multimodal Vision Assistant
+---

 MultimodalVisionAssistant is a conversational AI system built to support visually impaired users.
 By combining state-of-the-art models for object detection, depth estimation, speech recognition, visual question answering (VQA), and text-to-speech, this assistant provides real-time, accessible, and context-aware responses to users' spoken questions about their environment.

 The app can be found on Hugging Face Space using the following link: https://huggingface.co/spaces/saa231/MutimodalVisionAssistant
----

 **Features**
   1. Object detection using YOLOv9